MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### read.conversation

-This event is triggered when an email is not visible on the device screen anymore.
+This event is triggered when an email isn't visible on the device screen anymore.
 Used for monitoring possible negative impact on the health and performance of rendering an email message.

 The following fields are collected: